wp-portugal/wp-portugal.com/wp-content/plugins/login-with-ajax/readme.txt

 * More on the way!

 = Getting Help/Support =
+<blockquote> Version 4 is a major overhaul of the plugin, which has remained largely unchanged for 11 years yet remained a staple tool for logins to WordPress!
+Changes include a complete rewrite of login templates updated to modern stadnards and practices, as well as new WP features such as Gutenberg Blocks. </blockquote>

 If you're stuck, we strongly suggest visiting our [Documentation Site](https://docs.loginwithajax.com/) which contains exensive information and advice on setup and troubleshooting.

 If you have any problems with the plugin after reading our [Troubleshooting](https://doocs.loginwithajax.com/troubleshooting/), please visit our freely supported [community forums](http://wordpress.org/support/plugin/login-with-ajax), or [Go Pro](https://loginwithajax.com/gopro/) for premium support.